-Note: What is syncing?
-Syncing transfers data between SafetyCulture the web app, and iAuditor.
+What is syncing?
+Syncing transfers data between the iAuditor web app, and the connected mobile app

 iAuditor is a really efficient and fast way to conduct inspections.
 Anyone can download the mobile app and start inspecting at any location.
 Regardless of whether you’re underground without cellular connection or in a remote area, you can use iAuditor to inspect offline.